zmattis/University-of-Pittsburgh/ECE-1150/Encryption-Server-Client/README.md

 ## Usage

-To compile the source (.c) files, execute the following command:
+To compile the source (.c) files, execute the following command:<br/>
 Note: -lsocket -lnsl flags are used to link the proper networking libraries

 * gcc -o server server.c -lsocket -lnsl